ran-sama/firefox-preferences/README.md

 #### 6. Reload All Tabs ([link](https://addons.mozilla.org/en-US/firefox/addon/reload-all-tabs/))
 Fix for when Mozilla decided to break workflow by doubling the amount of clicks to reload all tabs.

-#### 7. Clickbait Remover for Youtube ([link](https://addons.mozilla.org/en-US/firefox/addon/clickbait-remover-for-youtube/))
+#### 7. Clickbait Remover for YouTube ([link](https://addons.mozilla.org/en-US/firefox/addon/clickbait-remover-for-youtube/))
-Replaces thumbnails and modifies titles of videos on Youtube.
+Replaces thumbnails and modifies titles of videos on YouTube.

 #### 8. Offline QR Code Generator ([link](https://addons.mozilla.org/en-US/firefox/addon/offline-qr-code-generator/))
 This add-on allows you to quickly generate a QR code offline with the URL of the open tab or any (selected) other text.